China: 40 children and staff injured in knife attack on primary school | DW | 04.06.2020

 The attack took place at a school in the city of Suzhou in the Guangxi autonomous region, according to reports on Twitter from the Global Times newspaper.

-Chinese news portal The Paper identified the attacker as a 50-year-old male, dpa reported.
+Chinese news portal The Paper identified the suspected attacker as a 50-year-old man who works as a security guard at the school, DPA news agency reported.

 More to come…